sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

     return feature_maps
 ```

-Preparing function for that substitute pixel values that are more than 255.
+Next, preparing function for that substitute pixel values that are more than 255.
 <br/>Consider following part of the code:

 ```py